guzmanueco/SHARK-ATTACKS-ANALYSIS/README.md

 I am droping 'Case Number.1' and 'Case Number.2' after checking they are both exactly the same as 'Case Number'.

-I am also droping a series of columns thata re not relevant to calculate the number of deaths by 'Country', such as 'Date', 'Location', 'Name' and others.
+I am also droping a series of columns that are not relevant to calculate the number of deaths by 'Country', such as 'Date', 'Location', 'Name' and others.

 # Filtering data

 I am now eliminating all the rows of attacks that weren't Fatal.
-For that, I set the 'Fatal(Y/N)' column and set all its values to 'Y' or 'N'.
+For that, I take the 'Fatal(Y/N)' column and set all its values to 'Y' or 'N'.

 Then I drop those with a value different to Y in the column